 The Yun Gee Papers contain personal correspondence between Yun Gee and his late second wife, Helen Gee (nee Wimmer), photography curator and proprietor of Greenwich Village’s influential gallery-cafe Limelight.

-To learn more about the Asian American Arts Centre Records, view the survey report conducted by our Graduate Scholars in A/PA Archives or the finding aid located at the NYU Fales Library and Special Collections.
+To learn more about the Asian American Arts Centre Records, located at the NYU Fales Library and Special Collections, view the finding aid.